OakHillChristianSchool/oak-hill-website/clubs-and-activities.md

 redirect_from: []

 ---
 New Clubs are formed and others restarted as families express interest.
-Students, parents or teachers who may wish to join or sponsor a group should contact the office or our Student Activities Advisor, Arelis Gil, agil@oakhillk12.com.
-**Clubs meet at Herndon Campus various days for all ages.
+Students, parents or teachers who wish to join or sponsor a group should contact the office or our Student Activities Advisor, Arelis Gil, agil@oakhillk12.com. **Clubs meet at Herndon Campus various days for all ages.
 Fees range $50-$500/year.**

 Lego Club, ages 3-7